0xsend/super-send-token/docs/rewards-aggregator-erc4626.md

 ## Withdraw policy (gas‑efficient; no loops)
 - Withdraw uses a single vault only: resolve the vault via `affiliates(owner)`; if empty, use `SEND_EARN()`.
+- Redeem from that resolved vault exclusively; do not call multiple vaults.
+- If the resolved vault position is insufficient to satisfy the requested assets/shares, revert.
+- A non‑standard helper such as `withdrawFrom(vault, assets)` may be introduced later for finer control.

+## Transfers (re‑attribute underlying shares, no external calls)
+- Wrapper shares are transferable.
+- On transfer, the wrapper proportionally re‑attributes the sender’s underlying shares across the sender’s active vaults to the receiver in proportion to the transferred wrapper shares over the sender’s pre‑transfer wrapper balance.
+- This is an in‑memory loop over the sender’s active vault list; no vault external calls are made.
+- Practical effect: the receiver can withdraw from any vaults the sender had underlying shares in (subject to the receiver’s affiliate resolution at withdraw time).
+- Withdraw uses a single vault only: resolve the vault via `affiliates(owner)`; if empty, use `SEND_EARN()`.
 - Redeem from that resolved vault exclusively; do not loop across multiple vaults.
 - If the resolved vault position is insufficient to satisfy the requested assets/shares, revert.
 A non‑standard helper such as `withdrawFrom(vault, assets)` may be introduced later if finer control is desired.

+## Total assets (view-only)
+- `totalAssets()` sums across wrapper-held positions:
+  - For each tracked vault v in `_activeVaults`:
+    - `assets += IERC4626(v).convertToAssets(IERC4626(v).balanceOf(address(this)))`
+- This is a view-only iteration.
+State-changing flows remain single-vault without loops.

 ## Transferability
 - Aggregator shares follow normal ERC20 semantics: transfers are allowed.
 The aggregator does not maintain per‑user vault ledgers.